 But as Ramirez explained to Universe Today via email, this mindset (where Earth-analogues are considered suitable for life) is still fraught with problems:

 “The classical habitable zone definition is flawed because its construction is mainly based on Earth-centric climatological arguments that may or may not be applicable to other potentially habitable planets.
 For instance, it assumes that multi-bar CO2 atmospheres can be supported on potentially habitable planets near the habitable zone outer edge.
 However, such high CO2 levels are toxic to Earth plants and animals, and thus without a better understanding of the limits of life, we do not know how reasonable this assumption is.

 “The classical HZ also assumes that CO2 and H2O are the key greenhouse gases sustaining potentially habitable planets, but several studies in recent years have developed alternative HZ definitions using different combinations of greenhouse gases, including those that, although relatively minor on Earth, could be important for other potentially habitable planets.”

 Luckily, these definitions will have the opportunity to be tested, thanks to the deployment of next-generation telescopes.
-Not only will scientists be able to test some of the long-standing assumptions on which HZs are based, they will able to compare different interpretations.
-According to Dr. Ramirez, a good example levels of CO2 gas that are dependent on a planet’s distance from its star:
+Not only will scientists be able to test some of the long-standing assumptions on which HZs are based,

 “Next generation telescopes could test the habitable zone by searching for a predicted increase in atmospheric CO2 pressure the farther away that potentially habitable planets are from their stars.
 This would also test whether the carbonate-silicate cycle, which is what many believe has kept our planet habitable for much of its history, is a universal process or not.”